vigevenoj/k8sharkbait/README.md

 ## Deploy Traefik ui service

    `kubectl apply -f traefik-ui_service.yaml`
-## Deploy kanboard.

-   Our deployment uses a secret mounted in a volume for configuration to connect to the database

-   `kubectl apply -f kanboard-config-secret.yaml`
-   `kubectl apply -f kanboard.yaml`
-## Configure an ingress through Traefik to Kanboard:

-   `kubectl apply -f kanboard-ingress.yaml`
-## Configure Huginn

-   We use the [single-process](https://github.com/cantino/huginn/tree/master/docker/single-process) docker image and configuration but pass in additional configuration as environment variables to specify the local postgresql database.
-   `kubectl apply -f huginn-threaded-deployment.yaml`
-   `kubectl apply -f huginn-web-deployment.yaml`
-## Configure an ingress through Traefik to Huginn:

-   `kubectl apply -f huginn-web-ingress.yaml`

-At this point Kanboard, Huginn's web interface, and Huginn's background task processing should be running in the cluster, and the web interfaces for Kanboard and Huginn should be available at the urls specified in the ingress configurations.

-For a Minikube setup, use `huginn.local.ingress.yaml` and point 'hugs.sharkbaitextraordinaire.local' to the minikube IP address

 ## Deploy whatcolorischristinashair

    This is both a joke and the reason that this project exists.
 For additional details, see [whatcolorischristinashair](https://github.com/vigevenoj/whatcolorischristinashair).
 The deployment and service are managed via haircolor.yaml and a Traefik ingress is managed via haircolor-ingress.yaml